 Iași National College, Educational institution and historic monument in Iași, Romania.

-The college was formed through the merger of Vasilian College and Academia Mihăileană, taking its present name in 1860.
-During World War I, the building served as a Red Cross hospital from 1916 to 1918 for wounded soldiers.
+The college was formed by merging Vasilian College and Academia Mihăileană, and it took its current name in 1860.
+During World War I, from 1916 to 1918, the building was used as a Red Cross hospital for wounded soldiers.

 The college carries the history of generations of teachers and students who passed knowledge and ideas through its halls.
 The buildings stand as evidence of an educational tradition that has shaped the intellectual life of the city.